devnxh/VoiceVista/README.md

 1. The application extracts audio from the uploaded video using FFmpeg
 2. Whisper model transcribes the audio to text with high accuracy
+3. AI summarization generates a concise summary (25% of original length)
-3. Google Translate translates the transcribed text to the target language
+4. Google Translate translates both the full transcription and summary to the target language
-4. gTTS converts the translated text to speech
+5. gTTS converts the translated text to speech
-5. FFmpeg merges the new audio with the original video
+6. FFmpeg merges the new audio with the original video

 ## Troubleshooting